Where and How to Keep a Mattress

 Your mattress needs to be relocated at this time.

-If you want to avoid hurting yourself while moving the mattress, you should wait until the area is clear.
+Make sure you don't step in anything before beginning to move the mattress, or you could end up hurting yourself.
 Get two people to help you move the mattress if at all possible: one to direct you and one to help you carry it.

 It's important to protect your mattress with a mattress bag or some other form of plastic when moving it in a van.
 If you want to use blankets to keep it in place on the trip, that's fine, too.

-Verify that there is nothing heavy resting on or near the bed's mattress.
+You should make sure that nothing is resting on or near the mattress.
 For the off chance that something shifts during transit and destroys it.

 Step 6 Please maintain a flat mattress.